ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Scheduling.md

 One of the ebst-known solutions for scheduling is **Multi-level Feedback Queue (MLFQ)**.
 The MLFQ has multiple distinct queues with different priority levels.
 MLFQ uses these priority levels to decide which job should run.
 There are two rules:
 1. If Priority(A) > Priority(B), A runs and B doesn't
 2. Priority(A) = Priority(B), A and B run RR
+MLFQ then varies a process's priority based on its obs